 academics, and is urging the UK government to guarantee that those

-currently working at UK universities can continue to do so in the
+currently working at UK universities can continue to do so after the UK exits the EU.

 UUK is also calling on the UK